dekoza/mtgpl/GTC.rst

 Horror of the Dim
-    {U}: Horror of the Dim gains hexproof until end of turn.
+    |mana_u|: Horror of the Dim gains hexproof until end of turn.
 (It can't be the target of spells or abilities your opponents control.)

 Hydroform